exercism/v3/languages/cpp/exercises/concept/basics/.docs/after.md

 // count = false;
 ```

-C++ is a multi paradigm language language and functions can be defined in a _class_ or outside.
+C++ is a multi paradigm language and functions can be defined in a _class_ or outside.
 The [`class` keyword][class] is used to define a class.
-A [function][function] within a class is refered to as a _method_.
-Each [method][methods] can have zero or more parameters.
+A [function][function] within a class is refered to as a [_method_][methods].
+Each function can have zero or more parameters.
 All parameters must be explicitly typed, there is no type inference for parameters.
 Similarly the return type must also be made explicit.
 There are exceptions to the previous two rules but we'll talk about them in the future.
 Values are returned from functions using the [`return` keyword][return].
 To allow a method to be called by code in other files, the `public` access modifier must be added.

 ```cpp
 class Calculator {